devgupta2706/create-repository-guide/README.md

 git init

-// To add the files in the repository
+#To add the files in the repository

+#if stage all

-git add -A       //if stage all
+git add -A

-git add .              // else if stage new and modified without deleted
+#if stage new and modified without deleted

+git add .

-git add -u              // else stages modified and deleted without new
+ #stages modified and deleted without new

+git add -u

 git commit -m "Version n"